 Three credit hours per term or six credit hours per semester is considered full-time.
 Note, financial assistance may require a different number of credit hours for full-time status.
-Graduate business students choosing the one year option may take up to 6 credit hours per term (12 credit hours per semester).
+Graduate business students choosing the one year option may take up to 6 credit hours per term (12 credit hours per semester); with the exception of the first semester taking up to 7 credit hours per term (13 credit hours per semester).
 Any requests to take more hours must be in writing to the Director of the respective graduate program and the Dean of the Business School.
 Additionally, students requesting to take more hours must be at full standing, have a 3.5 or higher GPA, have successfully completed at least 9 hours of coursework in the program, and have no 'C' grades on their transcript.